 “Fortunately, in most dogs it’s not a large amount, it’s relatively small,” Dr. Kelso explains.
 “Some people will use sanitary diapers for dogs.”
 With some dogs in heat, you won’t really notice the bleeding.

-It’s best to have your female dog spayed prior to her first heat cycle.
+Many people don’t ever experience dogs in heat since it’s best to have your female dog spayed prior to her first heat cycle.
 If your new rescue dog goes into heat before you can get her spayed, your vet might suggest waiting until she is done before spaying her.
 “It can be done while they are in heat or immediately after, but it’s not the ideal time because the uterus is much larger and much more vascular at that time,” Dr. Kelso says.
 “If we have the luxury of time, then the perfect scenario is we wait about two months after they’ve been in heat to spay them, but if we need to get it done because they’re getting adopted out then we’ll definitely spay shortly after heat or when we need to.”

 Mammary cancer is the equivalent of breast cancer in dogs.
 Check your female pup regularly for lumps in her breast tissue (from her armpit to her groin).
 If you feel something suspicious, schedule an appointment with your vet.